 - In the desktop app, participants can right click on up to four participants' videos to pin them to the screen so that they are always visible. - If using the web browser version, by default, Microsoft Teams will display the video of the person speaking.
-One participant's video can be pinned by either: - o clicking on 'show participants' to bring up the people menu, clicking on the ellipsis next to the participant you want to pin, and selecting 'Pin'; or

-- o if you have Participant A pinned, to pin Participant B, you must first 'unpin' Participant A.
+One participant's video can be pinned by either: - o clicking on 'show participants' to bring up the people menu, clicking on the ellipsis next to the participant you want to pin, and selecting 'Pin'; or - right click on the circled initials of the participant you wan - o if you have Participant A pinned, to pin Participant B, you must first 'unpin' Participant A.

 Please note, on different devices, these options may appear in a different location.
-For example on an iPad, the show conversation/chat function, and the show participants/people function example on an iPad, the show conversation/chat function, and the show participants/people function example on an iPad, the show conversation/chat function, and the show participants/people function example on an iPad, the show conversation/chat function, and the show participants/people function example on an iPad, the show conversation/chat function, and the show participants/people function example on an iPad, the show conversation/chat function example on an iPad, the show conversation example on an iPad, the show conversation example on an iPad example on
+For example on an iPad, the show conversation/chat function, and the show participants/people function example on an iPad, the show conversation/chat function, and the show participants/people function example on an iPad, the show conversation/chat function, and the show participants/people function example on an iPad, the show conversation/chat function, and the show participants/people function example on an iPad, the show conversation/chat function, and the show participants/people function example on an iPad, the show conversation/chat function, and the show participants/people function example on an iPad, the show conversation/chat function example on an iPad, the show conversation example on an iPad example o